-Alma Rosa Winery and Vineyards Announces New Philanthropic Partnerships
+Alma Rosa Winery and Vineyards Continues Philanthropic Partnerships

-Alma Rosa proprietors Bob and Barb Zorich created Peace of Mind out of concern for the prevalence of depression and anxiety conditions in our society.
-In addition to launching the first of what will be an annual winery fundraiser walk for mental wellness, Bob currently serves as Chairman of the Hope and Healing Center & Institute in Houston and supports the Brain and Behavior Research Foundation in New York City.
-Of the $144,225 raised, $66,000 were matching funds contributed by the Zorichs.
+Alma Rosa’s owners Bob and Barb Zorich launched Peace of Mind in 2020 to support community services for mental health and research.
+In addition to the annual event, Bob currently serves as Chairman of the Hope and Healing Center & Institute in Houston and supports the Brain and Behavior Research Foundation in New York City.
+Of the $177,896, raised, $70,000 were matching funds contributed by the Zorichs.
 The first annual event in 2020, which was done virtually, raised $144,000.

 About Mental Wellness Center: Since 1947, Mental Wellness Center has been building hope for individuals and families, providing support in recovery and raising awareness of mental health within the Santa Barbara community.
 This important organization provides mental health education to local students, a residential services program that safely provides a home to more than 100 community members across seven residential sites, and serves individuals and families impacted by mental illness through support groups, employment services, and social connection programs.

 About One Mind: One Mind was founded 26 years ago and to date has raised just over $500 million in direct and leveraged funding towards their vision of healthy brains for all.
 One Mind’s mission is to speed up discoveries in brain health through large-scale, open-science research.
 They bring together the best minds in neuroscience around a collective goal to more effectively diagnose, prevent and treat brain disease and injury.
 Guided by an expert Scientific Advisory Board, One Mind supports researchers who are willing to share their data, stay focused on the needs of patients, and place clinical tools and improved therapies before academic achievement and journal publishing recognition.